Taiga Bean Goose Gé Síolghé Taiga Anser fabalis

-Three county records, all of the taiga race, involving 33 birds upto the end of 2013.
+Three county records involving 33 birds up to the end of 2020.

 1981 Two at Ballymacoda from the 25th of October, joined by three more on 21st December and all stayed in 1982.
 These were the first county records.

 Global Distribution: breeds in Fennoscandia and northern Russia, and winters patchily in